ptrckbnj/COE127L-B1-DOE-Group02/README.md

 # COE127L-B1-DOE-Group02

+Abstract— In this study, an image processing using gaussian blur was developed.
+Gaussian blur is a result for blurring an image gaussian function, it is widely used for reducing the image noise and reduce detail in graphics software.
+The view effect for this is having a bokeh effect and low-pass filter.
+The researchers specifically used the theory for OpenMP for multi-threading the process for filtering an image into gaussian blur compared processing without OpenMP.
+The researchers found out that using the OpenMP with higher kernels processed faster rather than without OpenMP which can save time.
+This study used C++ as a software for developing the program.

 ### The aim for this project is to implement a conversion of an image to gaussian blur using multi-threading.

 Gaussian blur is the result of blurring an image by a Gaussian function.
 It is a widely used effect in graphics software, typically to reduce image noise and reduce detail.